codeitamarjr/CRMRE-Landing-Page/readme.md

 ## Overview

-This project contains the source code for the Real Enquiries website, which is hosted using GitHub Pages and is accessible at [www.realenquiries.com](https://www.realenquiries.com).
+This project contains the source code for the Real Enquiries website, which is hosted using GitHub Pages and is accessible at [www.realenquiries.com](https://www.realenquiries.com) and [realenquiries.com](https://realenquiries.com).

 ## Local Development